-Ipswich Tramways
+Ipswich Tramways Company

 History

-The tramway appears to have been relatively successful for the first 15 years or so of its life, the only incident of note being a temporary, 2-week cessation of services in November 1893 following a dispute between the company and Ipswich Corporation over road maintenance.
-The ITCo's relatively untroubled existence was however soon to become a distant memory, the company struggling to make the tramway pay as the decade wore on.
+The tramway appears to have been relatively successful for the first 15 years or so of its life, the only incident of note being a temporary, two-week cessation of services in November 1893 following a dispute between the company and Ipswich Corporation over road maintenance.
+The ITCo's relatively untroubled existence was, however, soon to become a distant memory, the company struggling to make the tramway pay as the decade wore on.
 Unfortunately, things took a dramatic turn for the worse on the 20th June 1898, when the Ipswich Omnibus Company commenced horse-drawn bus services in the town, some in direct competition with the tramway and others to new destinations.
 The company fought back by reducing fares, but this, and the fact that the buses operated on Sunday, which the tramway did not, inevitably led to a loss of passengers, the ITCo's finances being significantly impacted.

 Uniforms